epfl-ada/ada-2025-project-othertagada/docs/index.md

 # Look at the players
+We want to understand how users interact with the reddit platform to better analyze the gamergate.
+First let's look how strongly power users (users that posted a lot in the subreddits related to the gamergate) dominate the discourse.
+In the graph below we see the number of posts per user in the 15 subreddits of interest.
+The graph seems to follow a power law distribution.\
 In the plots below, we see that the the number posts per user diagram follows a lognormal distribution.

 <div class="svg-container">